-If you were denied, there is a two-step appeals process.
-First, you can appeal by asking for reconsideration in writing within 60 days of the date of the denial notice.
-You must use a form called Request for Reconsideration, and you can get it at your local Social Security office or online at www.ssa.gov.
-You should turn in the form at your local Social Security office and request a receipt.
-After you turn in the form, Social Security will review your application again, and send you a decision.
+If you were denied, you can appeal by asking for a hearing in writing within 60 days of the date of the denial notice.
+You can get an appeal form and file it at your local Social Security office or online at www.ssa.gov

-If your application is denied again, you go to the second step of the appeals process and ask for a hearing by an administrative law judge in writing within 60 days of the denial.
-You must use a form called Request for Hearing by Administrative Law Judge, and you can get it at your local Social Security office or online at www.ssa.gov.
-You should turn in the form at your local Social Security office and request a receipt.
-After turning in the form, a hearing will be scheduled with an administrative law judge.
+After turning in the form, a hearing will be scheduled with an administrative law judge (ALJ).
 SSA will send you a letter telling you the time and place of the hearing.
-It usually takes 18 months or more from when you asked for the hearing to get one.
+It usually takes 1 year or more from when you asked for the hearing to get one.